toomanydaves/django-proj/README.md

 *   [mysqlclient](https://docs.djangoproject.com/en/1.11/ref/databases/#mysql-db-api-drivers)

 ## Set up the Dev database
-Create a development database called _toomanydaves-dev_.
+Create a development database called *toomanydaves_dev*.

     mysql -u root -p
-    mysql> CREATE DATABASE toomanydaves-dev;
+    mysql> CREATE DATABASE toomanydaves_dev;

-Create a user called _toomanydaves_ with password _dev-password_ and full access to the db.
+Create a user called _toomanydaves_ with password _dev_ and full access to the db.

-    mysql> GRANT ALL PRIVILEGES ON toomanydaves-dev.* TO 'toomanydaves'@'localhost' -> IDENTIFIED BY 'dev-password';
+    mysql> GRANT ALL PRIVILEGES ON toomanydaves_dev.* TO 'toomanydaves'@'localhost' IDENTIFIED BY 'dev';

+Confirm by quit'ing and logging in to db with user

+    mysql -u toomanydaves -p toomanydaves_dev

 ## Get and install the source
     git clone https://github.com/toomanydaves/toomanydaves.git